-As of January 1, 2014, it started reporting capital ratios in accordance with the new regulatory framework of BIS III, which, although it provides for a phasing in period, is more demanding for the core capital ratio (or Common Equity Tier I, CET1), in particular through additional deductions and higher weights in the computation of exposures.
+As from January 1, 2014, it began to report the capital ratios under the new BIS III regulatory framework, which, though it provides a phasing-in period, is more demanding for the core capital ratio (or Common Equity Tier 1, CET1), in particular through additional deductions and higher weighting in the calculation of the positions at risk.

-On June 28, 2019, the Bank operationalized the first synthetic securitization operation originated by the Bank.
-The operation is based on a portfolio of Corporates, SMEs, City Councils and ENI's in the amount of € 2.4Bn, in relation to which the Bank buys protection corresponding to a mezzanine tranche with a 1% attachment point and an 8.5% detachment point.
-The € 181.3Mn mezzanine tranche was fully bonded to foreign institutional investors, in the form of a CLN with a premium of 8.7%.
+On June 28, 2019, the Group put into operation the first synthetic securitisation transaction originated by the Bank.
+The operation has as an underlying portfolio of Corporates, SMEs, Municipalities and independent professionals in the amount of €2.4 trillion, in respect of which the Bank buys protection corresponding to a mezzanine tranche with an attachment point of 1% and detachment point of 8.5%.
+The mezzanine tranche, amounting to €181.3 million was totally glued to foreign institutional investors, in the format of a CLN with a premium of 8.7%.

-The following table summarizes the composition of the Bank's regulatory capital and prudential ratios on June 30, 2020 and December 31, 2019 (both in BIS III - Phasing In):
+The following table summarises the composition of the regulatory capital and prudential ratios of the Group as at, June 30, 2020 and December 31, 2019 (both in BIS III - Phasing in):